ainzzorl/goodcode/ARTICLE_TEMPLATE.md

 status: DRAFT
 language: e.g. Java
+short-title: title without the name of the project and the language
 project:
     name: e.g. Project Foo
     key: e.g. foo.
 It must be unique across all projects in the catalog.